veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 `@modifies {arguments}` signals that only direct properties of the provided arguments are modified.
 Calls to these functions maybe be removed if the parameters provided to the function are otherwise known to be otherwise unused.

-Theses annotation is only allowed in extern files.
+These annotations are only allowed in extern files.

 ```javascript
 /** @nosideeffects */